 The Jaybird Freedom Wireless are a more lightweight and portable version of the Jaybird design.
 They're great sports headphones and also have a good customizable app.
 However, their battery performance and charging clip could and should have been improved.
-See our recommendations for the best noise cancelling earbuds, the best wireless earbuds for running, and the best wireless earbuds for iPhone.
+See our recommendations for the best noise cancelling earbuds, the best wireless earbuds for running, the best earbuds for small ears, and the best wireless earbuds for iPhone.

 The Jaybird Freedom are a slightly better sports headset than the Jaybird X3, although not by much.
 The Jaybird Freedom have a slightly smaller and more compact in-ear format that's easier to carry around when the charging clip is not attached.
 The Freedoms are also a bit more comfortable, breathable, and have a slightly better treble range on their default sound profile.
 On the other hand, the X3 are better built, have a longer battery life that does not require a bulky charging clip, and they're slightly easier to use with a better in-line remote.
 Their build quality also feels a lot more premium than that of the Freedoms.

 The Jaybird Freedom 2 are very close in performance to the Jaybird Freedom.
 They have the same overall design and build quality.
 The Freedom 2 have a slightly more comfortable earbud-like fit than the originals, and they also have better cable management.
 On the upside, the regular Freedoms have a slightly better sound quality out-of-the-box and a more isolating in-ear fit, although both headphones can be easily EQed with the MySound app.
 They also both come with the same bulky charging clip that's a bit limiting and will prevent you from being able to charge your headphones if lost or damaged.